padiboi/padiyar-on-blockchain/README.md

-# padiyar-on-blockchain
+# References repo

-This is the reference repository for the Padiyar on blockchain newsletter on <link>
+This is the reference repository for the Padiyar on blockchain newsletter on [Substack](https://padiyar.substack.com/).
+I will update this regularly to include both material related to my posts and otherwise.
+Contributions invited!

 ### Videos
-Intro to web3/blockchain platlist - https://www.youtube.com/playlist?list=PLFjTj8QScrlnl_iYZSLBmRxMmtjPhUbu9
+Intro to web3/blockchain playlist - https://www.youtube.com/playlist?list=PLFjTj8QScrlnl_iYZSLBmRxMmtjPhUbu9

 #### By topic